inajns/spotify/README.md

 - Create your developper app on https://developer.spotify.com/ and retrieve your client id and client secret
 - Have python installed (all the libraries that are used in this project are listed in requirements.txt)

-## Installation
+## Getting started
+First, clone this repository.
-Run the following command to install the required python libraries:
+Then, run the following command to install the required python libraries:

 ```sh
 pip install -r requirements.txt